 Sagittarius is the constellation that contains the greatest number of stars with known planets.
 It contains many bright stars.
 The brightest ones are The brightest ones delta, epsilon, zeta, phi, lambda, gamma-2, sigma and tau Sagittarii.
 These are the stars that form the Teapot asterism.

 Another star of interest in Sagittarius is the Pistol Star.
 It is a bright blue hypergiant, a variable star, that is one of the most luminous stars discovered in the Milky Way.
-Altought it is amongst the brightest stars of our galaxy, it cannot be seen by the naked eye because it is hidden by a cloud of interstellar dust that surrounds it.
+You cannot see it with the naked eye because it is hidden by a cloud of interstellar dust that surrounds it.
+Yet the Pistol Star is amongst the brightest of our galaxy.

 Constellation Sagittarius is filled with interesting deep sky objects.
 Popular sights include one of the brightest star clusters in the region: Messier 55, or NGC 6809, located near delta Sagittarii.